bermi/akelos/docs/tutorial.markdown

 ### Meet the Scaffold generator ###

-You will create a base skeleton for interacting with the **booklink** database created before.
+You will generate a base skeleton for interacting with the **booklink** database created before.
 In order to get this skeleton quickly you can use the *scaffold generator* like this

     ./script/generate scaffold Book